 For example, if I tell my Google Home to add an event to my calendar, it will match my voice to my account and add it only to my personal calendar, not my wife’s.
 It works the same way for her.

 To add a second (or third, fourth, etc.) account to an existing Google Home, the person who you’d like to add will need to install the Home app on their phone.
-When they launch it and sign in, it will look for new devices.
+When they launch it and sign in, it will look for new devices and you can just follow the setup routine.

 For a more detailed look at how to add accounts to your Google Home, check out this post.